shireenhamza/maximromanov.github.io/4_mARkdown.md

 </section>

-The main goal of **mARkdown** is to provide a simple system for tagging structural elements in Arabic texts that would facilitate algorithmic analysis in the same way as more complex TEI XML does.
-In principle, **mARkdown** does not require any special editor, but my current workflow relies on EditPad Pro, which supports right-to-left languages, Unicode, and large files.
+The main goal of **mARkdown** is to provide a simple system for tagging structural elements in premodern and early modern Arabic texts that are being prepared within the framework of the [OpenArabic Project](https://github.com/OpenArabic). that would facilitate algorithmic analysis in the same way (and even more efficiently) as more complex TEI XML does.
+In principle, **mARkdown** does not require any special editor, but the current implementation relies on EditPad Pro, which supports right-to-left languages, Unicode, and large files.
 However, it is the support of custom highlighting and navigation schemes that makes this text editor particularly convenient for **mARkdown**.

-# Very Short Description
+# Very Short Intro

-1. Download and install [EditPad Pro](http://www.editpadpro.com/) (Windows only).
+1. Download and install [EditPad Pro](http://www.editpadpro.com/); unfortunatey, **EditPad Pro** is for Windows only; if you are using Mac or Linux, you can still use it with some virtualization option.
-2. Download **mARkdown** schemes from GitHub ([https://github.com/maximromanov/mARkdown](https://github.com/maximromanov/mARkdown)), and unzip, and copy all the files into `%APPDATA%\JGsoft\EditPad Pro 7\` (make sure that EditPad Pro is closed)
+2. Download **mARkdown** schemes from GitHub ([https://github.com/maximromanov/mARkdown](https://github.com/maximromanov/mARkdown)), and unzip, and copy all the files into `%APPDATA%\JGsoft\EditPad Pro 7` (make sure that EditPad Pro in not running: you need to do `File > Exit` to completely close it).
-3. Text that you will be working with have already been preprocessed.
-Opening any of these texts in EditPad Pro will automatically activate **mARkdown** scheme.
+3. Texts in the repositories of the [OpenArabic Project](https://github.com/OpenArabic) have already been preprocessed.
+Opening any of these texts in EditPad Pro should automatically activate **mARkdown** scheme.
 4. The goal is to tag the structure of a text, which boils down to:
 	1. the headers of chapters (`### | `), sections (`### ||`), subsections (`### ||| `), etc.
 	2. and information units: biographies (`### $ `), descriptions of events (`### @ `), and dictionary entries (also `### $ `)
-	3. If an element is tagged correctly, its color will change.
+	3. If a structural/logical unit is tagged correctly, the color of the tagged unit will change.
-5. This must be done through the collation of the electronic text of a book with the printed edition on which the electronic text is based.
-Most of these editions can be found online as PDF files (‘googling’ the title usually brings up a lot of results; PDFs are most likely to be on [Archive.org](https://archive.org/))
+5. Tagging must be done through the collation of the electronic text of a book with the printed edition on which the electronic text is based.
+Most editions can be easily found online as PDF files (‘googling’ the title usually brings up a lot of results; PDFs are most likely to be on [Archive.org](https://archive.org/))

 # Detailed Description